myfriendtania/myfriendtania/README.md

 </p>

 <p align="center"> How did I get started coding?
 I was 15, had a bulky computer and having a MySpace profile was how!
 Changing the themes, adding unpausable music to friend's pages along with 3D falling glitter!
 Coding is much more than a career, it's an escape and a source of relaxation!
-Let's build some crazy stuff together! <span style= "color:red">&hearts;</span>
+Let's build some crazy stuff together! ☕ 💻
 </p>

 <!---------------------------------